-4 We have chosen not to cite specific monetary value to interpreting the value of a significant gift, rather we ask, "Is the gift something that you, or the giver, would (could) normally purchase without considering its cost?
+&lt;sup>4 We have chosen not to cite specific monetary value to interpreting the value of a significant gift, rather we ask, "Is the gift something that you, or the giver, would (could) normally purchase without considering its cost?
 If not, it's significant."

-• under the care of CFSC, through its CFSC Individual Grant program, which is funded through its General Budget.
-They are considered by a program committee (based on the thematic area of concern of the application) which makes a recommendation to the CFSC Board or the Executive Committee for a decision.
 They may be made at any time of the year, unlike Project or Monthly Meeting grants which are usually made at the spring and fall Board Meetings.